mapbiomas-brazil/user-toolkit/README.md

 # About

 User Toolkit to download MapBiomas data with Google Earth Engine.
+This tutorial is about the script **mapbiomas-user-toolkit-download.js**

 # Release History